josephinoo/josephinoo/README.md

 🖥️ I've been coding in Python primarily for over 4 years

-🔭 I’m currently working on DATILMEDIA
+🔭 I’m currently working on Banco Guayaquil

 🏗️ I'm the founder of Share your route